selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 ```
 [documentation & helpful links here]

-I will recommend you copy these code blocks and try to implement that function by your self.
+I recommend you copy these code blocks and try to implement them by yourself.

-To make it easier, before we start coding I will explain that part in detail.
-If you are still unable to solve it, come back and see my implementation of that part.
+To make it easier, before we start coding I will explain each part in detail.
+If you are still unable to solve it, come back and see my implementation.

 Subsequently after each completed code block I will keep a FAQ section where I will write down my own questions that I had while writing the transformer as well as some questions that I believe are important to understand the concepts.